shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 4. While adding comments on OpenReview will be limited to the reviewers, code review (and proposal of improvements) on GitHub is open to the public — this also includes criticism of the data collection process described in the technical report.
-Thus OpenReview comments are limited to a number of “formal” reviews.
-At the same time public discussion — and community building relevant for the benchmark after the workshop ends — will be encouraged on GitHub.
+Thus, OpenReview comments are limited to a number of “formal” reviews.
+At the same time, public discussion — and community building relevant for the benchmark after the workshop ends — will be encouraged on GitHub.

 5. In the discussion phase, authors are allowed to update both their